What is the difference between a CPA, CFP®, CPWA®, RICP® and CFA® certified professional?

 When choosing the best financial advisor for you, it's important to understand what each certification means.
 Did you know that there are different types of financial planners, and each has their own set of qualifications?
-For instance, do you want to work with a CPA, CFP®, CPWA, or a RICP®?
+For instance, do you want to work with a CPA, CFP®, CPWA, RICP® or a CFA® ?
 These acronyms all stand for different specialties.
 Let's take a closer look at each designation and what it means for your financial planning future!
 All planners in our Chicago network are Fee-Only and meet the highest standards for their profession.

 They signify that a financial planner has met rigorous standards and requirements set forth by respective organizations.
 These designations also indicate the financial planning services that a financial planner can best provide.
 These designations are voluntary and earned through extensive study, experience, and personal commitment to the profession.